 If you are hoping to avoid the above conventional treatments, we understand!
 Your body has a tremendous ability to heal itself, once it is given the tools it needs to do so.

 Now that you know what to do, you should also read this to find out what NOT to do!

 Seeing a chiropractor can greatly reduce the amount of time, not to mention pain, that is required to heal a pinched nerve.
 Chiropractors are holistic, meaning that they treat the entire body, not just the symptoms.
 Once your chiropractor has set up a treatment plan, your recovery is virtually in the bag!

 If you found this article to be helpful, please feel free to share it with others.

-At Better Health Chiropractic and Rehab, we would like to encourage anyone who is suffering with a pinched nerve to call us for a same day appointment.
+At Better Health Chiropractic and Physical Rehab, we would like to encourage anyone who is suffering from a pinched nerve to call us for a same-day appointment.
 We have 4 locations to serve you and we will be more than happy to check your insurance coverage.
 You can also click here for an online appointment.